Home » Kitchen » Canning, Preserving, Jam + Jellies » Spiced Winter Cranberry Conserve Recipe

 Conserves are basically thick, chunky jams with additional dried fruits and nuts tossed in.

-So back to my splendid Spiced Cranberry Conserve recipe…it’s everything I had hoped it would be and then some – a thick chunky cranberry jam a perfect use for canning cranberries.
-It took me a couple of attempts to get the texture I wanted; I was looking for something a little loose that would drip over the side of a wedge of Brie or a round of Camembert (are you drooling yet?)
-If you are familiar with cranberry relish, this conserve is along the same lines…but maybe a bit softer.
-These winter jam recipes pair so well as amazing appetizers for your holiday gatherings!
+It took me a couple of attempts to get the texture I wanted; I was looking for something a little loose that would drip over the side of a wedge of Brie or a round of Camembert (are you drooling yet?

 Top a wedge of Brie or a round of Camembert with this Spiced Winter Jam for a delicious holiday appetizer.